 Unlike S-Docs, S-Sign is not available on the AppExchange.
 Contact S-Docs Sales here to obtain an installation link for the latest version of S-Sign.
 We recommend testing in a sandbox environment before installing in your production org.

 - Create a Remote Site Setting

 Remote Site Name: SSign_Email_Verification_Site

 Like S-Docs, S-Sign is native to the Salesforce platform.
 This means that all signers must sign within Salesforce, even if they do not have a Salesforce account.
 To accomplish this, we'll set up a Site in our org that users can sign documents on.
-Start by again clicking Setup, then type Sites into the Quick Find search bar and click Sites from the options that drop down.
+Start by again clicking the Setup cog, then type Sites into the Quick Find search bar and click Sites from the options that drop down.
 Register a Force.com Domain from this page if you don't have one already.
 Then, click the New button on the "Sites" list to create a new Site.

 - Click Save.

-Config Step 5: Create a Lookup Field to your Object on the S-Sign Envelope Object
+Config Step 3: Create a Lookup Field to your Object on the S-Sign Envelope Object

 Step 1 of 6: Choose Lookup Relationship for the field type.
 Click Next.